Trojaner/AbpDiscordBot/BlogPost.md

 }
 ```

-Note: you don't have to register the module anywhere.
+Note: you don't have to register this module anywhere.
 Discord .NET will automatically register it.

 ## Adding Discord Bot Token
 Create a Discord bot token as explained in [this article](https://www.writebots.com/discord-bot-token/).
 After that add it to your appconfig.json like this: